Take your core strength to the next level while also protecting the low back.

 Help transfer force from the lower body to upper body (and vice versa)

-What are Side Planks?
-That’s where side planks come in.
-They are a unique core exercise that strengthens both “outer wall” core muscles and “inner wall” core muscles, which help stabilize the spine.
-The vast majority of core exercises work mostly outer core muscles like the abdominals.
+#1: Strengthen the Outer and Inner Wall This unique core exercise strengthens both “outer wall” core muscles and “inner wall” core muscles, which help stabilize the spine.
+The vast majority of core exercises work mostly the outer core muscles like the abdominals.

 What’s important is side planks are working all of these core muscles together.
-According to one of the top spine experts on the planet, Stuart McGill:
+In fact, according to one of the top spine experts on the planet, Stuart McGill:

 “It [side plank] is one of the few exercises that works to integrate the QL muscle together with the abdominal wall.”

-Lower Back Health When these core muscles are firing properly (and together) they help create stability at the lower back.
-This stability is going to help protect your lower back when you’re shoveling… lifting a barbell off the ground… or moving furniture.
-In essence, the more stable your lower back is, the more it is protected from injuries.
+When these core muscles are firing properly (and together) they create stability at the lower back.
+This stability helps protect your lower back when you’re shoveling… lifting a barbell off the ground… or moving furniture.
+In essence, the more stable your lower back is, the more protected it is from injuries.

-In fact, a 2016 study found that lack of core endurance was an large predictor of generalized lower back pain.
+In fact, a 2016 study found that lack of core endurance was a large predictor of generalized lower back pain.

-Reduces Spinal Curvature Interestingly, research has found that side planks even help with scoliosis (sideways curvature of the spine).
+Yes, research has shown that side planks can even help with scoliosis (sideways curvature of the spine).
 In a small study published in the journal Global Advances in Health and Medicine, 25 subjects were told to hold a side plank for 90 seconds, 3 days per week for 3 months.

 The result: All subjects reduced the spinal curvature by at least 32%.
 In some cases, it reduced it by as much as 49.6%!